Pressure washer for professional use

 - Industry-specific solutions - designed and tailored to your requirements, Kärcher provides machines to be used in a variety of industries, from the strict hygiene requirements of the food industry to use in potentially explosive environments.

-Clean machines, vehicles and buildings daily: with pressure and a high flow rate, cold water high-pressure cleaners can also remove stubborn dirt.
+Clean machines, vehicles and buildings daily: with pressure and high capacity cold water pressure washers can also remove heavy dirt.
 Ideal for large surface areas.

 With hot water, high-pressure cleaners clean even better with the same amount of pressure, Kärcher machines impress with the highest level of usage comfort and the most up-to-date technology.